Hiring a PPC expert can be challenging, but finding the right one could be your ticket to big wins.

 - Tips for hiring a PPC expert

-- Pros and cons of hiring an individual vs. a PPC agency
+- Pros and cons of hiring a freelancer vs. a professional agency

 - Common costs and payment terms